-By bringing your own bike, or by hiring one come and adventure into the Dumfries countryside.
-With breath-taking views and glorious landscapes you can explore every inch by bike.
-Call by the Drumlanrig Castle to see the only museum in Scotland that is totally devoted to cycling.
+Why not bring your own bike, or hire one, and enjoy the breath-taking views and glorious landscape of the Dumfries countryside.
+Call by Drumlanrig Castle to see the only museum in Scotland that is totally devoted to cycling.

 Click on to Dumfries and Galloway Online to see what's going on in the area over the coming weeks and months.

 Golf is easy to book.
-With a choice of courses, from Championship links at Southerness to a more relaxed 18 hole club at Lochmaben, Dumfries and Galloway is a favourite destination for golfing parties.
+With a choice of courses, from championship links at Southerness to a more relaxed 18-hole club at Lochmaben, Dumfries and Galloway is a favourite destination for golfing parties.
 To find out more information on the golf courses in the region, click here.

-There are many trekking and riding centres throghout Dumfries & Galloway allowing you to enjoy the lovely landscape in your own time.
+There are many trekking and riding centres throughout Dumfries and Galloway allowing you to enjoy the lovely landscape in your own time.
 For more information on the centres throughout the region, click here.

-One of Scotlands finest Castles, is everyones idea of a medieval fortress.
-The scene of 2 famous sieges, this moated castle has adventure park for the children, nature trail, siege exhibition and a cafe.
+One of Scotland's finest castles, Caerlaverock is everyone's idea of a medieval fortress.
+This moated castle, the scene of two famous sieges, has adventure park for the children, nature trail, siege exhibition and a cafe.
 To find out more information on Caerlaverock Castle click here.

-A treasure house of history in Dumfries and Galloway, telling the story of the land and people of the region.
-Look at fossil footprints left by prehistoric reptiles, wildlife of Solway, tools and weapons of the earliest people and stone carvings of Scotland's first Christians.
+The museum is a treasure house of history which tells the story of the land and people of the Dumfries and Galloway region.
+Look at fossil footprints left by prehistoric reptiles, the wildlife of Solway, tools and weapons of our early ancestors and stone carvings of Scotland's first Christians.
 To find out more information on Dumfries Museum and the Camera Obscura click here.

-Volunteer run museum charting aviation history since World War 1.
-Large collection of aviation artefacts and several aircraft of interest.
-Active restoration area including Spitfire.
+This volunteer run museum charts aviation history since World War I. There is a large collection of aviation artefacts and an active restoration area including a Spitfire.
 Several aircraft are open for inspection.
 To find out more information and news on the museum, check out their website here.

-The splendid remains of a late c13th and early c14th Cistercian abbey founded by Devorgilla, Lady of Galloway in memory of her husband John Balliol.
-Devorgilla is buried in the presbytery with a casket containing her husbands embalmed heart.
+The splendid remains of a late 13th and early 14th century Cistercian abbey founded by Devorgilla, Lady of Galloway in memory of her husband John Balliol.
+Devorgilla is buried in the presbytery with a casket containing her husband's embalmed heart.